startwebme/startwebme.github.io/README.md

 * DevTips, Codecademy, Udacity, GitHub, Meetup and Lanyrd for having available content to use and link to
 * Projects like jQuery, Google Analytics, Animate.css, Hover.css, textillate, sketch, wow.js etc. for their code
 * Chrome and Atom for great dev tools - w00t!
-* University of Toronto Mississauga - Computer Science & Communication, Culture, Information and Technology (CCIT) for providing valuable learning opportunities
+* University of Toronto Mississauga - Computer Science & Communication, Culture, Information and Technology (CCIT) Departments for providing valuable learning opportunities